dustinspecker/dustinspecker.com/content/posts/adding-a-prometheus-rule-for-argo.md

 Once again forward the port for Prometheus if not already and then navigate to [http://localhost:9090](http://localhost:9090).
 Click on the "Status" dropdown and select "Rules." "argo-workflows" should be at the top and you'll see the same expression and alert as we defined above.
+It may take a couple of minutes for the "argo-workflow" rule to appear in Prometheus.

 Now navigate to the "Alerts" page.
 Once again at the top, a "WorkflowFailures" alert should appear.
 It should be in green and state 0 active.
 This means the alert is not currently firing,